immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 range of repertoire analyses, including diversity analysis, lineage reconstruction, and effector functionality.
 Recent advances in next-generation sequencing have enabled large-scale profiling of the B cell immunoglobulin repertoire from blood and tissue samples.
-Thus, a key computational challenge in the analysis of these data is to infer clonal relationships.
+Thus, a key computational challenge in the analysis of these data is to infer clonal relationships. `scoper` provides a computational framework for identification of B cell clones from AIRR-Seq data.

-## Description

-`scoper` provides a computational framework for identification of B cell clones from AIRR-Seq data.
 Three main functions are included (`identicalClones`, `hierarchicalClones`, and `spectralClones`) that infer clonal relationships among sequences of BCRs/IGs (B cell receptors/immunoglobulins) which share the same V gene, J gene and junction length.

 ## Clonal assignment